Oil prices near three-year highs, supported by healthy demand

 Morgan Stanley said "oil markets were 0.5 million bpd undersupplied in 2017," adding that 2018 would still see a 200,000 bpd deficit.

-Morgan Stanley said it expected Brent to rise to around $75 per barrel by the third quarter of this year.
+It expected Brent to rise to around $75 per barrel by the third quarter of this year.

-In an effort to tighten markets and prop up prices, the Organization of the Petroleum Exporting Countries (OPEC) and Russia started to withhold production in January last year.
-The cuts are set to last through 2018.

-This restraint has coincided with healthy oil demand, pushing up crude prices by almost 15 percent since early December.

 A major factor holding back crude prices in 2017, the surge in U.S. production, has stalled at least temporarily as icy winter weather in North America has shut down some facilities.